aprilwebster/conversation-simple/README.md

 1. Select **Everything (Intents, Entities, and Dialog)** and then click **Import**.
 The food coach workspace is created.

-## Configuring the application environmnet
+## Configuring the application environment

 1. Copy the `.env.example` file to a new `.env` file.
 Open this file in a text editor.